copperwater/xNetHack/doc/xnh-changelog-8.0.md

   the doom is lifted (minus losses from good luck timing out).
 The only thing that can prematurely lift doom is the throne effect that would otherwise give a wish.
+- It is now possible to become intrinsically blind.
+This is separate from the blind roleplay birth option.
+It can be cured via casting cure blindness, prayer, invoking the Staff of Aesculapius, or putting on the Eyes of the Overworld.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly